-In today’s day and age, most of the “Unlimited” plans provided by Internet Service Providers don’t actually allow unlimited data usage.
-Instead, these plans have “data caps” – limits to how much data is allocated to the user’s internet connection.
-Once the user’s data usage reaches the data cap, their connection is shut down and their connection to the internet is cut off.
-Since that is the case, it has basically become imperative for most internet users to monitor both their bandwidth and the amount of data they use in order to be updated in real-time as to how much of their data usage limit they have used and how much is left.
+In today’s digital age, the “Unlimited” plans offered by Internet Service Providers rarely permit unlimited data usage.
+Instead, they impose “data caps,” which limit the data allocated to a user’s internet connection.
+When the user reaches this data cap, their internet connection is severed.
+Therefore, it’s imperative for most users to monitor their bandwidth and data usage regularly to stay updated about how much of their data limit has been used and how much remains.

-As simple as tracking the amount of data that has come into and out of your internet connection may sound, with as many bandwidth and data usage monitoring options out there as there are, most people have no clue what route they should take to monitor their bandwidth and data usage.
-Well, the following are some of the best and most effective methods (and mediums) that you can use to monitor both your bandwidth and data usage:
+Tracking the amount of data coming in and out of your internet connection may sound simple; however, given the multitude of bandwidth and data usage monitoring options available, most people are unsure about the best approach to monitor their bandwidth and data usage.
+Here are some of the most effective methods and mediums you can use for this purpose:

 Method 1: Use GlassWire